wdi-sg/gitbook-2019/02-js-intro/04-template.md

 # interactive template
 This template isolates your running code to this one function.
-It takes in a user input parameter and at the end calls `display`, passing the output value.
+It takes in a user input parameter and at the end returns something, passing the output value.

 This design is how we will setup all of our programs in unit 1.

 Now we'll make some changes to this file:

-1. Change the function to output the `input` parameter instead of "WOW SOMETHING HAPPENED" - that is, pass something different into the `display` function.
+1. Change the function to output the `input` parameter instead of "WOW SOMETHING HAPPENED" - that is, return something different.

 2. Make the output display whatever the user typed in.